 Or simply: cars aren’t the most important things on the road, and bus service should be good enough that people don’t want or need cars.
 Try to live in rural Nova Scotia for a week without a car, and you’ll see a difference.

 And in a place where it’s easy to get around, where people aren’t working to support cars, where people take pride in their homes and the buildings around them, where the natural environment is cherished rather than pillaged, a remarkable thing happens.
 The rural economy thrives and with it, urban areas also rise.
-Traditional crafts such as farming and shingle-making are viable careers with bright futures.
+Traditional jobs such as farming and shingle-making are viable careers with bright futures.
 People buy local products because they’re abundant, good quality, and competitively priced.

 Even in the smallest towns, we found fantastic restaurants showcasing seasonal local food.
 At the Biohotel Schwanen in the tiny farming town of Bizau, we had a seven-course food-and-wine-pairing dinner that’s among the best meals I’ve ever had.
 The mastery of local ingredients has turned Bizau into a gastronomical destination.
 Throughout the visit, I met people who gushed about travelling for hours through the mountains just to dine there.